Explore chapters

 For example:

 • Sally has $2M worth of Company X’s stock.
 She wants to diversify but doesn’t want to pay the capital gains taxes that get triggered when you sell stock.
 Instead, she puts $500k worth of the stock in an exchange fund.
 That stock sits in the exchange fund and is invested in that benchmark index.
 Sally is shielded from experiencing the volatility of a single stock.
-When the lockup period ends, Sally gets a basket of stocks back with the same cost basis as the shares she originally contributed to the fund which she can either sell, keep in the fund, or contribute to a new exchange fund.
+Additionally, Sally has invested a full $500K into the diversified fund rather than a smaller post-tax amount if she had sold her stocks to diversify.
+When the 7-year lockup period ends, Sally gets a basket of stocks back with the same cost basis as the shares she originally contributed to the fund, which she can either sell, keep in the fund, or contribute to a new exchange fund.
 If she chooses to sell them, she will pay long-term capital gains.

 Some things to keep in mind:

 • You need to be at least an accredited investor to use an exchange fund.
 Individuals need to make an annual income exceeding $200k (or $300k for a household), or have a net worth that exceeds $1 million in order to reach accreditation.
-More likely, you will need to be a qualified purchaser, which requires having at least $5M in investments.
+With many funds, you will need to be a qualified purchaser, which requires having at least $5M in investments.
 This depends on the fund.

 • You won’t get to participate in the long-term growth of one company’s stock.
 Since you’re diversifying out of your concentrated position, you won’t experience the upside if that one company’s stock greatly appreciates.
-So carefully consider if you are bullish on that particular company’s growth for the next ~7 years.
+So carefully consider if you are bullish on that particular company’s growth for the next ~7 years while also considering the concentration risk in your portfolio and determining the allocation to diversify away and reduce risk in your portfolio.

 • They usually don’t just contain stock.
-Tax law requires that 20% of the exchange fund must be held in illiquid assets called “qualifying assets,” which only the manager gets to select.
-Most often these are real estate assets.
+Tax law requires that 20% of the exchange fund be held in illiquid assets called “qualifying assets,” which the manager selects to enable the tax-deferred exchange.
+Most often, these are real estate assets.

 What are the downsides of using an exchange fund?
 There are a few.

-• There’s a seven year lockup period for your stock.
-The typical lockup period is the maturity of the fund, which is about seven years.
-So, once you transfer shares to the fund, you won’t own shares of that company directly anymore; you will own shares in a fund instead for at least seven years.
+• There’s a seven year holding period for your stock.
+The typical lockup period is seven years, as required by tax law.
+So, once you transfer shares to the fund, you won’t own shares of that company directly anymore; you will own shares in a fund for at least seven years.
 Only pursue this option if you don’t need the funds in the near term.
-This also means you can’t borrow against your stocks because the partnership units you get in exchange are not liquid.
+Some exchange funds might let you borrow against your partnership units.

-• You can’t choose what company’s stock you get back.
+• You have limited ability to choose what you get back.
 If you put in Google stock, you don’t get to choose Google stock on the way out after the lockup period.
-You get whatever stocks the exchange fund chooses to liquidate.
+Most funds typically redeem a portfolio of 15 - 25 stocks from the fund, at the discretion of the fund manager.

 • There are management and early withdrawal fees.
-You’ll have to pay management fees (~1%) on top of any taxes owed.
+You’ll have to pay management fees (~1%) and sales fees (~1.5% - 2%) on top of any taxes owed.
 Some exchange funds charge higher management fees than others, so do your research when selecting a fund.
 There’s also a separate fee of ~1-3% for taking your funds out early.

 • Taxes might go up (or down).
 Taxes might go up in the future (meaning it may be advantageous to pay any taxes you owe today rather than in 7-10 years) or they might go down.
-It’s impossible to predict so you’re taking a gamble.
+But it’s impossible to predict.

 Bottom Line

-You’ve done a great job picking a startup to join, the company IPO’d, and you’ve since left to explore your next gig (or retire!).
-Over the past couple of years, your position has appreciated, but you’re heavily concentrated and you now want to diversify into other securities.
+You’ve done a great job picking the right company to join or invest in, and the company’s stock has done incredibly well since then.
+This appreciation has caused you to become heavily concentrated, and you now want to reduce your risk by diversifying into other securities.
 Exchange funds allow you to do that without triggering taxes from a sale.
-If you foresee your company experiencing lots of growth, this strategy might not make sense for you since there is a lockup period and you will miss out on that future upside by diversifying.
-However, if you still want to diversify your position, then contributing to an exchange fund may be the right move for you.
+If you foresee your company experiencing lots of growth, outperforming the diversified index on a risk-adjusted basis, this strategy might not make sense for you.
+However, if your portfolio is highly concentrated, then contributing to an exchange fund may be the most efficient way to diversify for you.
 Just be sure to fully weigh all the pros and cons.